 The postpartum period can be particularly challenging after C-section, as a mother is caring for a newborn but also recovering from major abdominal surgery.
 This article discusses how naturopathic doctors promote healing and speed recovery after cesarean delivery.

 Healing Through Food:

 A good starting point is nutrition, as food is medicine.
 Mothers who have undergone a cesarean delivery are often monitored in hospital for 3 to 5 days before returning home.
 I often encourage new parents to ask family members and friends to be supportive by preparing healthy foods.
 These nutrient dense foods can be brought into hospital instead of relying on processed hospital food.
 The food recommendations listed below will supply you with nutrients required for healing from surgery, but will also benefit your newborn as nutrients consumed will be passed on to your newborn in breastmilk.

 Your nutritionist or nurse in hospital will inform you when you can start eating clear fluids, progress to full liquids, and finally introduce all food groups into your diet.
-Clear fluids include chicken or vegetable broth and fruit juices without pulp.
+Clear fluids include chicken or vegetable broth and juices without pulp.
 I recommend homemade chicken stock, as it can be made with organic ingredients and herbs which improve its nutrient profile.
-You can find some recipes here.
-For fruit juices, I suggest pomegranate and cranberry from concentrate which contain less sugar, but more beneficial phytonutrients such as anthocyanins.
+For juices, I suggest pomegranate and cranberry from concentrate which contain less sugar, but more beneficial phytonutrients such as anthocyanins.
 Anthocyanins are anti-oxidant and improve the integrity of blood vessels.
 Cranberry juice can also help prevent urinary tract infection, a common complication following cesarean delivery.
 Once tolerated, full liquids such as smoothies can be consumed.
 I recommend non-dairy based smoothies.

 The macronutrients that are beneficial for healing are found in brightly coloured fruits and vegetables, protein such as fish and organic pasture-raised meats, and vegetable, legume, or whole grain carbohydrates.
 Vitamins and minerals which are particularly important for healing after surgery include vitamin A, C and E as well as zinc and selenium.
 Postpartum it is safest to get these nutrients through food as opposed to supplementation.